Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

-Selecting and initializing well-suited quantum states is deeply intertwined with the computational difficulty of solving electronic structure problems.
-In the general case, computing ground state energies of local Hamiltonians is proven to be QMA-hard \cite{kempe2006complexity, o2022intractability}.
-Nonetheless, from a total resource perspective, encoding a classically obtained state on a quantum device is generally far less resource-intensive than executing a complete quantum energy estimation algorithm, regardless of the specific technique employed \cite{fomichev2024initial, kiss2025early}.
 This fact, along with the consequences of the orthogonality catastrophe \cite{anderson1967infrared}, emphasizes the need to understand how the initial state selection affects the efficiency and accuracy of a quantum algorithm.
 Assessing the utility of a quantum algorithm hinges on the capacity of the latter to extract eigenvalues at chemically relevant accuracy despite an initial state that can be generated with limited amount of classical resources.
 In Figure\,\ref{initial_input_state}, we report the results of the effect of the initial input state quality on the accuracy of the energy estimate of QPD.
 All calculations were carried out with a sampling rate equal to $W_s = 6$\,\,a.u.
 For each number of determinants included in the initial input state (ranging from 1 up to 901 determinants), we ran 60 QPD calculations scanning the value of $T_{\max}$ from $T_{\max} = 400$ \,\,a.u. to $T_{\max} = 1000$ \,\,a.u.
 In all linear combinations constructed for the different initial input states, we selected the determinants with the highest weight in the exact FCI reference wave function.

 In Figure\,\ref{initial_input_state}, we report the results of in total 1140 different calculations with average results per each fixed number of determinants included in the initial input state (dots) and the corresponding standard deviation (bars).